This is the new Renault Megane Renault Sport

 The rear of the car doesn’t carry the Renault name, nor the RS flag logo of yesteryear.
-In comes a new double diamond insignia, inspired by the logo that adorned the Gordini R12’s steering wheel in the 1970s.
+In has a new double diamond insignia, inspired by the logo that adorned the Gordini R12’s steering wheel in the 1970s.

 Renault Sport engineers are proud of the performance they’ve extracted from the 1.8-litre unit, even if it doesn’t bust the headline-grabbing 300bhp-plus figures of rivals.
 They say that 153bhp per litre and 160lb ft per litre are punchy enough, and reckon the gain in response and earlier peak delivery times outweighs the bigger numbers.

 The central exhaust signifies the car’s race-inspired looks.
 The noise from the exhausts can also be pumped into the cabin to amplify the turbocharged engine’s note, although this feature can also be switched off.
-Renault promises it will bang and crackle during shifts and lift-off too.
+Renault promises it will bang and crackle during shifts and lift-off, too.